Puff Pastry Pizza Bites (Pepperoni or Mushroom)

 Can I make these without a muffin tin?

-If you follow my Instagram stories, you know I initially did a round of these without the muffin tin.
+I initially made a batch of these without the muffin tin.
 I simply placed the cut puff pastry squares flat on a baking sheet (with a Silpat liner – so helpful) and piled on the toppings.
 Equally delicious!

 So if you don’t have a muffin tin or just want to keep it super simple, bake them flat and call it a day.

 If you want to work ahead, assemble the pizza bites, then pop the muffin tin or baking sheet into the fridge until ready to bake.
 The baked bites can be reheated but have the best texture fresh out of the oven!

 - 1/4 cup pizza or marinara sauce plus extra for serving

 - 1 teaspoon Italian seasoning